ktxdev/expense-tracker/README.md

 > Keep track of your spending habits
 ---
 ### Description
-Expense tracker is a simple crud application that keeps track where you can journal all your transactions.
+Expense tracker is a simple crud application that can help you journal all your transactions.

 ---